minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 * `status`: Should be `pending` or `complete`, to indicate that a result is included or not.
 * `pollToken`: An optional token of max 50 characters to be used for the next attempt to retrieve the test result.
 If no pollToken is provided, the next attempt will use the original token provided by the user.
 * `pollDelay`: An optional delay that tells the app the minimum number of seconds to wait before checking again.
 When present - the callee MUST adhere to this delay (to give the origin server thundering herd control).
 If the test process is sufficiently predictable, this can be used to indicate to the user when their result is expected.
 If no pollDelay is provided the app will try again a) after 5 minutes (if the app stays in the foreground), b) if the user opens the app from the background and more than the 'pollDelay' amount of seconds has passed or c) manually by means of a refresh button, pull to refresh or similar mechanism.
-* `signature`: the CMS signature signed with the X509 certificate

 #### Poll tokens